Ilan Stavans: Spanglish

-Stavans is a sociolinguist and who writes on Spanglish, a hybrid form of communication that merges Spanish and English.
-He edited a dictionary of Spanglish words called Spanglish: The Making of a New American Language (2003), which provides historical analysis of the development of this linguistic form and denotes Spanglish use in literary works by major Latino authors Piri Thomas, Giannina Braschi, Sandra Cisneros, and Junot Díaz.
+Stavans is a sociolinguist, principally researching Spanglish, a hybrid form of communication that merges Spanish and English.
+He edited a dictionary of Spanglish words called Spanglish: The Making of a New American Language (2003), which provides historical analysis of the development of this linguistic form and highlights Spanglish use in literary works by major Latino authors Piri Thomas, Giannina Braschi, Sandra Cisneros, and Junot Díaz.
 Stavans says Spanglish first developed after 1848, when the Treaty of Guadalupe Hidalgo was signed after the Mexican–American War ended and a large portion of Mexican land was ceded to the United States.

 He describes various distinctive varieties of Spanglish, such as Cubonics (Cuban-American), Dominicanish (Dominican-American), Nuyorican (Puerto Rican in New York), and Chicano (Mexican American).
-He defines differences across generational and geographical lines, stating that recent immigrants are prone to use a type of Spanglish that differs from that of second- or third-generation Latinos.
-Stavans studies Spanglish by making comparisons with Black English and with Yiddish, as well as Yinglish (a type of Yiddish spoken by Jewish immigrants to the United States and their children).
-And he reflects on the cultural similarities between Spanglish and jazz, rap, hip-hop, and graffiti.
+Defining differences across generational and geographical lines, he states that recent immigrants are prone to use a type of Spanglish that differs from that of second- or third-generation Latinos.
+Stavans studies Spanglish by making comparisons with Black English and Yiddish, as well as Yinglish (a type of Yiddish spoken by Jewish immigrants to the United States and their children).
+He also draws cultural parallels between Spanglish and jazz, rap, hip-hop, and graffiti.

 In 2002, Stavans published a Spanglish translation of the first chapter of Miguel de Cervantes' Don Quixote in the Barcelona newspaper La Vanguardia.
-Stavans stated that Spanglish is today's manifestation of "mestizaje," the mixture of racial, social, and cultural traits of Anglos and Latinos, similar to what occurred during the colonization of the Americas in the sixteenth century.
+Stavans stated that Spanglish is today's manifestation of mestizaje, the mixture of racial, social, and cultural traits of Anglos and Latinos, similar to what occurred during the colonization of the Americas in the sixteenth century.

 Criticism

-Stavans' writings on Spanglish have been criticized by linguists such as John M. Lipski.
+Stavans's writings on Spanglish have been criticized by linguists such as John M. Lipski.
 Lipski holds that Stavans seems to view all code-switching as an act of creativity, which contradicts the linguistic understanding of spoken code-switching as a speech mode largely below conscious awareness and subject to basic syntactic restrictions.
 While code-switching is often used in US Latino literature and poetry, authors typically adhere to the same rules that govern spoken, spontaneous code-switching.
-Stavans' 'translations' of excerpts of classic works such as Leaves of Grass, Adventures of Huckleberry Finn, "The Gift Outright", and Don Quixote into Spanglish often include improbable Anglicisms (sudenmente), colloquial forms typical of rapid speech (pa'lante), unlikely phonetic combinations (saddleaba), and violations of typical constraints on code-switching (you no sabe).
+Stavans's 'translations' of excerpts of classic works such as Leaves of Grass, Adventures of Huckleberry Finn, "The Gift Outright", and Don Quixote into Spanglish often include improbable Anglicisms (sudenmente), colloquial forms typical of rapid speech (pa'lante), unlikely phonetic combinations (saddleaba), and violations of typical constraints on code-switching (you no sabe).
 These translations cannot be the result of a poor attempt at mimicking bilingual speech, since Stavans is proficient at producing realistic code-switched language in his other writings.
-Stavans' translations have been frequently cited in Spanish-speaking countries as evidence of the supposed degraded state of Spanish in the US.
+Stavans's translations have been frequently cited in Spanish-speaking countries as evidence of the supposed degraded state of Spanish in the US.